learn-co-curriculum/ds-curriculum-team/style_guide.md

 outcomes.
 Imagine they walk into an interview at a Big Bank and are asked about what technology to use for online banking and they suggest Ruby because "Java is Hell on Earth."

-While many value judgements can be entirely innocuous, it can lead to an integration of the hacker culture which uses scoffing as a means for compliance and social control.
-In its pathological form, it's antithetical to our value of "Radiate Positivity."

 Also, be aware imputation or inference of values can set up learners' sense of impostor syndrome.